Atlanta Civic Center

-The Atlanta Civic Center is a theater located in Atlanta, Georgia.
+The Atlanta Civic Center was a theater located in Atlanta, Georgia.
 The theater, which seats 4,600, regularly hosted touring productions of Broadway musicals, concerts, seminars, comedy acts, and high school graduations and commencement ceremonies for Atlanta's John Marshall Law School.
 In addition to performances, the civic center could host conferences and exhibits as well, with 5,800 square feet (540 m^{2}) of meeting space.
 The civic center was owned and operated by the Atlanta city government's Department of Parks, Recreation and Cultural Affairs, but brought in enough revenue to be self-supporting.
-The theater closed in 2014.
+The theater closed in 2014, and the property was sold to the Atlantic Housing Authority in 2017 for redevelopment.